farzanaisrat556/AUTOMATED-IRRIGATION-SYSTEM-USING-ARDUINO-AND-SOIL-MOISTURE-SENSOR/README.md

    Connect all components according to the circuit diagram.

 2. **Arduino Code**
-   Upload the provided Arduino sketch to your Arduino Nano.
    The code reads data from the soil moisture sensor and controls the pump via the relay module.

 3. **Power On**
    Connect the 9V battery to power the system.
 The system will begin monitoring soil moisture and watering the plant as needed.